oxidecomputer/usdt/README.md

 ```

 This script defines a single provider, `test`, with two probes, `start` and `stop`,
 with a different set of arguments.
-(Numeric primitive types and `&str`s are currently
+(Numeric primitive types, pointers to numeric primitives,
-supported.)
+and `&str`s are currently supported.)

 This provider definition must be converted into Rust code, which can be done in a simple
 build script: